sicajc/Personal-notes-for-Computer-architecture/Design_Flow.md

 # Design flow
 In every parts, you should make notes, DRAW!!!! and clearly specify WTF you are doing.
 ## DRAW THE BLOCK DIAGRAM PLEASE
 - Drawing the block diagram and specify the signals can aid your debug and allow you to explain your circuit to others.
 It also allows you to review your code or modify your code faster even 1 year later or so.
 Since you DREW it clearly!

+## DFD(Data flow diagran)
+- Data flow diagram is a pretty simple but powerful method to quickly partition your design into different levels of inputs, outputs, process, data flow arrows and data stores.
+- Usually DFD consists of multi-level DFDs, where we try to break problems down in a systematical and data flow way.
+- Remember that no control flow should be specified in this break down process.

+- Later DFD can be transformed into a strucural hiearchical diagram.

 ## System Level specfication and Spec
 - You must read the spec carefully.
 High lighting every details first.